Kenneth Fredette: Non-partisan career

 Fredette has been a Tribal Prosecutor for the Penobscot Indian Nation.
 He is currently a practicing attorney, and a lieutenant colonel in the Air National Guard, where he serves as a Judge Advocate General.

 Political career

 Prior to 2010

 In 1985, Fredette was an intern for United States Senator Warren Rudman.
-In 1987 and 1988, he was on the campaign staff of presidential candidate Robert Dole, including being the New England Regional Youth Coordinator, In 1990 he was the field director of the campaign to re-elect Maine governor John R. McKernan.
+In 1987 and 1988, he was on the campaign staff of presidential candidate Robert Dole, including being the New England Regional Youth Coordinator.
+In 1990, he was the field director of the campaign to re-elect Maine governor John McKernan Jr..

-Fredette was unsuccessful in his legislative races prior to 2010: In District 125 of the Maine State House of Representatives, in 1996 and 1998; in District 33 of the Maine State Senate, in 2004; and in District 28 of the Maine State Senate, in 2006.
+Fredette was unsuccessful in his legislative races prior to 2010: In District 125 of the Maine House of Representatives, in 1996 and 1998; in District 33 of the Maine State Senate, in 2004; and in District 28 of the Maine State Senate, in 2006.

 2010 to present

 In his freshman term, 2011–2012, Fredette served on the Maine Legislature's budget-writing Appropriations and Financial Affairs Committee.

 After being elected as House Republican Leader in November 2012, Fredette introduced bills requiring Temporary Assistance for Needy Families applicants to prove that they have applied for at least three jobs and eliminating the ability of DHHS caseworkers to use discretion in applying penalties to TANF recipients.
 He opposed the expansion of Medicaid in Maine.
 He also sponsored a bill that allocates funds for the use of electronic monitors on defendants in domestic violence cases.

 Fredette commented in the Maine House on potential expansion of medicaid on June 12, 2013.
 He referenced the book Men Are from Mars, Women Are from Venus, contrasted a man's brain with women's, and questioned whether the proposed Medicaid expansion was "really free".
 Fredette apologized during the afternoon session in a speech on the House floor.

 Fredette endorsed Sen. Marco Rubio for President in the 2016 election on July 2, 2015, while also announcing he would appear with Rubio in a Fourth of July parade in Wolfeboro, New Hampshire.
 He was also named the Rubio campaign's Maine chairman.